-Information about how we procure goods and services, and our contracts with external providers
+Information about how we procure goods and services, and our contracts with external providers is noted below.

-The information we publish under this class.
-How to access it Procurement policies and procedures, invitations to tender and list of contracts which have gone through formal tendering, including the name of supplier, period of contract and value Policies and Procedures.
+The information we publish under this class and how to access it: Procurement policies and procedures, invitations to tender and list of contracts which have gone through formal tendering, including the name of supplier, period of contract and value,

-City Building must conduct its procurement exercises in accordance with the principles and procedures contained in detailed UK and European rules.
-These rules included the Public Contracts (Scotland) Regulations 2006.
+City Building conducts its procurement exercises in accordance with its Procurement Strategy and the principles and procedures contained in public procurement rules.
+These rules include the Public Contracts (Scotland) Regulations 2015.
 The UK rules can be accessed here.